FrameworkComputer/Framework-Laptop-13/Electrical/Pinouts.md

 Some connectors don't reside on the Mainboard itself, but their pinout could still be of use.

-## Fingerprint sensor module
+## Fingerprint Reader

-The fingerprint module resides on the input cover and connects to the touchpad board.
+The Fingerprint Reader resides on the Input Cover and connects though the Touchpad.
-All of its signals are directly passed to the input cover connector described above.
+All of its signals are directly passed to the Input Cover Interface described above.
 The connector used is Kyocera 046809610110846+.

 | Pin | Signal      | Notes                        |